zarkenciel/parse-jhi-translate/README.md

 # parse-jhi-translate
 Avoid the manual writing of your jhipster translations files.
-Make an npm command from this node script, it will parse your code, search for the "parse-jhi-translate" directives, extracts keys/values and store them in json files.
+Make an npm command from this node script, it will parse your code, search for the "jhiTranslate" directives, extracts keys/values and store them in json files.

 # set up
 * Put the parse-jhi-translate anywhere you want in your project, like a /scripts folder.